Skip to content

 The Rise of the Contractual Workforce

 The contractual workforce has seen significant growth in recent years.
-This trend is not limited to the U.S., countries worldwide are witnessing an increase in contractual employment.
+This trend is not limited to the U.S. In fact, countries worldwide are witnessing an increase in contractual employment.

 Factors Driving the Growth